Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 | ProfanityAction | (empty) | Specifies how the service should handle profanities recognized in the speech.
 Valid actions are: `NoAction`: Profanities are left as is.`Marked`: Profanities are replaced with a marker.
 See `ProfanityMarker` parameter. `Deleted`: Profanities are deleted.
 For example, if the word "jackass" is treated as a profanity, the phrase "He is a jackass." will become "He is a .".
 The default is `Marked`. | string |
 | ProfanityMarker | (empty) | Specifies how detected profanities are handled when ProfanityAction is set to Marked.
 Valid options are: `Asterisk`: Profanities are replaced with the string `\*\*\*`.
 For example, if the word "jackass" is treated as a profanity, the phrase "He is a jackass." will become "He is a ***.". `Tag`: Profanity is surrounded by a profanity XML tag.
 For example, if the word "jackass" is treated as a profanity, the phrase "He is a jackass." will become "He is a <profanity>jackass</profanity>.".
 The default is `Asterisk`. | string |

-**NOTE** Which query parameters are required and which are optional?
-I assume that `from` and `to` are required, and the others are optional.
+**NOTE** In future, both `from` and `to` will contain a set of languages.
+It is also possible that `from` is empty, which means that the service will auto-detect what is the language being spoken.

 **NOTE** Since Client SDK should be able to set HTTP headers, there is no need to support access\_token, subscription-key, X-ClientTraceId, X-CorrelationId, X-CLientVersion, X-OsPlatform in query parameters as an alternative way for passing authentication information.

-**NOTE** Since all query parameters have to be set before establishing connection and cannot be changed after that, another option is to use a Translation.Config message to set parameters, which allow users to change the setting without disconnecting and connecting.
-Of course, this requires the translation service to support such on-the-fly configuration change.
+**NOTE** Currently query parameters are set before establishing connection and cannot be changed after that.
+In future, these parameters can be changed dynamically after setting up connection.

 ### HTTP Headers